Error-induced extinction in a multi-type critical birth-death process: types

 Finally, for $n\ge 2$, by taking the large argument asymptotic of the confluent hypergeometric function (13.7.2 in \cite{NIST:DLMF}), we obtain the large $y=s/t$ tail of the distribution.

 The algebraic decay for $n\ge 2$ is in stark contrast with the exponential decay of the first type cells, $n=1$.
 Surprisingly, the tail is not only algebraic but also stationary.

-The validity of the algebraic tail is limited to a range of $s$ values.
-The lower bound $t$ comes from this being a large $y=s/t$ expansion.
-The upper bound is more subtle and is needed to reconcile the contradiction of the infinite mean implied by the algebraic tail and the finite mean we obtained in \eqref{mean gen}.
-Indeed, when setting an upper bound, $s_*$, we can estimate its order of magnitude from
+The algebraic tail is describes the behaviour for a limited range of $s$ values.
+The lower bound $s\ll t$ comes from the large $y=s/t$ expansion.
+The upper bound is more subtle, and comes from noticing that the algebraic tail would imply an infinite mean, in contradiction with the finite mean we obtained in \eqref{mean gen}.
+To reconcile this, we set an upper bound, $s_*$, and estimate its order of magnitude,